nanonettr/small-scripts/README.md

 ```

 fail2ban IO reduce script

 Usage:
 ```
 ./easy_fail2ban.sh
 ```
-If want to see output:
+If want to see some output:
 ```
 ./easy_fail2ban.sh 1
 ```